treeverse/lakeFS/README.md

 [![Node](https://github.com/treeverse/lakeFS/workflows/Node/badge.svg?branch=master)](https://github.com/treeverse/lakeFS/actions?query=workflow%3ANode+branch%3Amaster++)

-## What is lakeFS
+## What is lakeFS ?

-lakeFS is an open source layer that delivers resilience and manageability to object-storage based data lakes.
+Answer- lakeFS is an open source layer that delivers resilience and manageability to object-storage based data lakes.

 With lakeFS you can build repeatable, atomic and versioned data lake operations - from complex ETL jobs to data science and analytics.